RPTU-EIS/OpenTitan_with_Access_Control/README.md

 dummy components which model malicious IPs.
 Several scripts were added to help the verification process:
-1) open_earlgrey_upec.tcl can be used to load a miter model of the design into OneSpin and run the property check.
+1) open_earlgrey_upec.tcl can be used to load a miter model of the design into the OneSpin 360 DV formal verification tool and run the property check.
 2) rerun_earlgrey_upec.tcl can rerun a property check on an already loaded HW model.
 3) extract_signal_sva.tcl can extract all state signals from the miter model, which is useful when constructing the UPEC-OI property macros.